 The UMass⁺ Trapped Ions lab is developing integrated technologies like photonics for trapped ion QPUs.
 One of the main obstacles for large scale and fault tolerant quantum computation with trapped ion qubits is the difficulty of individually addressing multiple ions using external optical lenses.
 Developing trapped ion QPUs with integrated photonics and other integrated technologies like RF/DC electronics and detectors may enable the next generation of quantum hardware towards large scale quantum computers and practical applications.

 We have open positions if you’re interested in joining our lab.

 Image above shows real data of laser beam profiles emitted from photonic grating couplers in the surface of a trapped ion QPU.
 Each beam was profiled independently and then superimposed over an image of the chip surface.
 Ions trapped at the intersection of the beams were controlled entirely via integrated photonics for the first time.
-The chip was fabricated and characterized at MIT Lincoln Laboratory, results published in Nature.
+(Chip was designed, fabricated and characterized entirely at MIT Lincoln Laboratory, results published in Nature.)